ibois-epfl/TSlam/eval/readme.md

 ---

 ### Data processing
-In this section we go into details of the data processing phase where we collect all the raw data out of the experimental activity, process it and output readable result values and visualization.
+In this section we go into details of the data processing phase where we collect all the raw data out of the experimental activity, process it transform the data so that can be used in the next step for the analysis.

 #### (i) TSlam reconstruction
 THIS NEEDS TO BE DEFINED